 - 1. A member must be 8 years (Youth age) old to show a market lamb pen. - 2.
-Market Lambs must be a minimum weight of 90 lbs. to sell at the fair 4-H auction. - 3.
+Market Lambs must be a minimum weight of 90 lbs. to sell at the fair auction. - 3.
 Members may weigh-in or tag three lambs and select two to take to the fair.
 A member will be allowed to show one lamb as an individual or two individuals. - 4.
-Lambs may be wethers or ewes. - 5.
+Lambs may be wethers or ewes.
+You may have two in the same class. - 5.
 Rate of Gain contest will be based on the individual weight gain for lambs. - 6.
 All market lambs exhibited must have tails no shorter than the caudal fold.
 If it is found shorter the lamb will be disqualified and unable to be sold at the livestock auction. - 7.
-All market lambs must be slick sheared. - 8.
-No alcoholic beverages, illegal drugs or sedatives will be allowed for project animals.
+All market lambs must be slick sheared.